Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 2. Respiratory Health

-Thyme tea has traditionally been used to support respiratory health.
-It can help clear mucus, ease congestion, and relieve symptoms of colds, flu, sinus infections, and bronchitis.
+Thyme tea has a long tradition of use for respiratory support.
+It can help clear mucus, ease congestion, and relieve symptoms associated with colds, flu, sinus infections, and bronchitis.
+Thyme extract is an active ingredient in some European over-the-counter cough formulations with supporting clinical evidence.

 4. Neurological Support

-Thyme contains phytochemicals that may cleanse and protect the nervous system.
-Its antiviral properties are particularly relevant for those managing neurological symptoms.
+Thyme contains phytochemicals that may support the nervous system.
+Its antioxidant and anti-inflammatory properties are particularly relevant for those managing neurological conditions, though direct human clinical trials are still limited in this area.

 5. Gut Health

-Thyme’s antimicrobial properties help balance gut bacteria, reducing harmful bacteria while promoting digestion.
+Thyme’s antimicrobial properties help balance gut bacteria, reducing harmful bacteria while supporting healthy digestion.
+This is one of the more well-supported traditional uses with reasonable mechanistic evidence behind it.

 6. Anti-Inflammatory

-Thyme tea contains antioxidants that reduce inflammation throughout the body, which may benefit those with joint pain, arthritis, or chronic illness.
+Thyme contains antioxidants that reduce inflammation, which may benefit those with joint pain, arthritis, or chronic illness.
+The anti-inflammatory activity of thymol and carvacrol is reasonably well-documented in vitro.

 Why I Avoid Caffeine